DennisVNilsson/DennisVNilsson/README.md

 📫 Reach out to me through Github or LinkedIn - https://www.linkedin.com/in/dennisnilssonvilhelm/

+⚡ Recently finished the course data structures and algorithms for Java.
+Implemented Binary Search Tree, Single and Double Linked List, Open and Closed HashMaps, and       others alike.

 _[Note that most repositorys involving school related course work is private due to constraints of plagarism]_

 <!--